riseshia/oneshot_coverage/README.md

 # OneshotCoverage

-This gem is not very useful when you want to use oneshot coverage, however, It could be good example to implement it by yourself.
+This gem may not be very useful when you want to use [Coverage onetshot mode](https://bugs.ruby-lang.org/issues/15022), however, It could be good example to study how to implement by yourself.

-This gem is to provide simple tools to use OneshotCoverage easier.
-It will log files under the target path(usually, project base path).
+This gem provides simple tools to use oneshot mode easier.
+It gives you:

-In other word, This gem do not log codes under bundler gem path(if exist).
+- Rack middleware for logging
+- Pluggable logger interface

+Please notice that it records code executions under the target path(usually, project base path).
+If you have bundle gem path under target path, It will be ignored automatically.

 ## Installation